eggheadio-projects/functional-programming-concepts-in-purescript/README.md

 In lesson 10, all instances of `id` need to be changed to `identity`.
 This change was made as of [purescript-prelude version 4.0.0](https://github.com/purescript/purescript-prelude/releases/tag/v4.0.0).

+The online editor is using purescript-prelude version number 3.1.0.
+However, the latest version is 4.1.0.
+The only change that is breaking the code in this lesson is that id was renamed to identity.